BradleyCodeU/bradleycodeu.github.io/_gd/swift/flashlightApp.md

 Those RGB values will create a bright pink color, edit them so that you get a custom dark color.
 Replace ```.darkGray``` with darkColor

 Use the UIColor constructor that take HSB values to construct a lightColor.
 If lightOn is true, then set view.backgroundColor to be lightColor

+## Outlets

+Outlets offer a way to reference interface objects (on your storyboard) in your source code.
+We will creating an outlet for the button.
+It currently says "Button" but it would be really nice if it said "ON" and "OFF"